Does Empathy Have A Dark Side?

 The following interview has been edited for length and clarity.

-How does science define empathy and what light does that shed on on more philosophical conceptions of it?
+How does science define empathy, and what light does that shed on on more philosophical conceptions of it?

 For a while neuroscientists thought there was an empathy center in the brain, some little spot somewhere.
 They thought we could understand this spot and then understand empathy.

-But then they came to a much larger realization: Empathy is not in one place in our brains, it's everywhere.
+But then they came to a much larger realization: Empathy is not in one place in our brains; it's everywhere.
 Imaging studies showed that we use every part of the brain both for our own actions, our own feelings, but also for the observation of other people.
 So basically the whole brain does empathy.

 That changes a lot of things.
 It shows us that empathy affects all our thinking.
 It's with us every moment.

 I think that means that empathy is so important to us that it's something we can't neglect.
-Yes we're biologically primed for it, but we also have to cultivate it and cultivation is something that can [be a] lifelong learning task.
+Yes, we're biologically primed for it, but we also have to cultivate it, and cultivation is something that can [be a] lifelong learning task.
 It never ends.

 So science seems to suggest that empathy is sort of baked into our being.
 I think most people might assume that's a good thing.
 Why is it not necessarily?